Đoàn Viết Hoạt: Second imprisonment and international response

-Doan continued to write in the months following his sentence, smuggling out several essays from prison.
+Hoạt continued to write in the months following his sentence, smuggling out several essays from prison.
 In retaliation, prison authorities continued to transfer him to prisons with harsher and harsher conditions.
 Despite his assignment to a hard labor gang, he went on hunger strike to protest the conditions of his imprisonment in 1994.
-Finally Doan was placed in solitary confinement in the comparatively remote Thanh Cam prison in the country's north; in 1997, Amnesty International reported him to be under severe psychological stress as a result of his isolation.
+Finally Hoạt was placed in solitary confinement in the comparatively remote Thanh Cam prison in the country's north; in 1997, Amnesty International reported him to be under severe psychological stress as a result of his isolation.
 He also suffered from high blood pressure, kidney stones, and worsening eyesight throughout his jail term, worsened by a lack of medical attention and the conditions of his imprisonment.

-Following concerted international publicity pressure, Doan was released from prison and expelled from the country on 28 August 1998.
+Following concerted international publicity pressure, Hoạt was released from prison and expelled from the country on 28 August 1998.
 The United States agreed to grant him citizenship, and seven days later, he rejoined his family at the Los Angeles International Airport, where he was greeted by a crowd of more than one hundred well-wishers.

 Awards

-Doan Viet Hoat has received numerous international awards for his activism, both during and following his imprisonment.
+Hoạt received numerous international awards for his activism, both during and following his imprisonment.
 In 1993, he won the International Press Freedom Award of the Committee to Protect Journalists, "an annual recognition of courageous journalism".
-The following year, the PEN American Center gave Doan the PEN/Barbara Goldsmith Freedom to Write Award, which honors "writers who have fought courageously in the face of adversity for the right to freedom of expression".
-In 1995, Doan was awarded the Robert F. Kennedy Human Rights Award, which he shared with Indian children's rights activist Kailash Satyarthi.
+The following year, the PEN American Center gave Hoạt the PEN/Barbara Goldsmith Freedom to Write Award, which honors "writers who have fought courageously in the face of adversity for the right to freedom of expression".
+In 1995, Hoạt was awarded the Robert F. Kennedy Human Rights Award, which he shared with Indian children's rights activist Kailash Satyarthi.
 The World Association of Newspapers awarded him its Golden Pen of Freedom in 1998 for "outstanding contributions to the cause of press freedom", drawing criticism from the Vietnamese government, which called it "a mistake which would not be supported by public opinion in Vietnam.".
 In 2000, the International Press Institute named him one of its 50 World Press Freedom Heroes of the 20th century.

-He currently holds the post of scholar-in-residence at The Catholic University of America in Washington, D.C., and continues to speak and write in favor of democratic reform in Vietnam.
+He later held the post of scholar-in-residence at The Catholic University of America in Washington, D.C., and continued to speak and write in favor of democratic reform in Vietnam.